VysotskiVadim/VysotskiVadim.blog/_drafts/childs-illusions.markdown

 ## Illusions

+The Child inside us believes in illusions.
+Some of them, as Freud pointed, we get in the first month of our live.
+Those 3 first and strongest universal illusions are: *"I'm immortal, almighty, and unbeatable"*.
+Of course real world proves us that it's not true.
+So instead of them we get something different -- conditional illusions, like *"if I ... then ..."*.
+For instance: "If I behave well then Santa Claus will come".

+All parents support illusions.
-From the earliest childhood we'd been taught a simple rule: *"Do what I said and you'll be fine."*
+From the earliest childhood we'd been taught a simple rule:
+*"Do what I said and you'll be fine."*
 All of us heard that from parents, and we believe it.
-This is an example of illusion.
-Child inside us believes in illusions despite your age.

-Illusions can be different: *if I win the lottery I will make my dream come true and will be happy*.
-People waist all their lives waiting for miracle.
-Every game miracle happens for at least one person.
-But usually he finds out that things he can buy doesn't make them happy, because this things are real, not magic like in their illusions.
-The majority of winners waist all money and return back to regular live.
-This happens because all the system of illusions is built on top of magic.
-Prize should appear by magic, and it should be magical.
-Child always became disappointed when he see the real things when magic was expected.
+Our belief is so strong that nothing can shake it.
+Even in case of failure we tend to think that it's all our fault, we just hadn't done everything right.

 One of the most illustrative example of illusion is nazis.
-Hitler promised them the Greater German Reich if they kill all other nations.
+Hitler promised to the Germans the Greater German Reich if they kill all other nations.
 This promise and strong believe made them immortal and all-powerful during genocide of civilians of different nations.
 Despite the fact that they committed a horrible crime they consider it as an act of love, their Child believed
-*"If you do as I say, I will love and protect you, you're nothing without me."*
+*"If I do as he says, I will be loved and protected you, I'm nothing without him."*
 But reality beat their believe -- they were defeated during the WW2.

-It's hard to overcome Child believe, in most cases it's impossible.
+It's hard to overcome Child believe, in the most cases it's impossible.
+The well-known picture of young polish boy in an illustrative example.
-Take a look at young polish boy, who doesn't understand why german soldiers put a gun against him, he did as his mummy said, he shouldn't be hurt:
+He doesn't understand why soldiers put a gun against him, he did as his mummy said, he shouldn't be hurt:
 [photo](https://commons.wikimedia.org/wiki/File:Stroop_Report_-_Warsaw_Ghetto_Uprising_06.jpg).